CrowdShelf/server/README.md

 Any questions?
 Feel free to ask!

 ## Installation
+Get a local server by doing the following:

 1. Clone the repository with `git@github.com:CrowdShelf/server.git`
 2. `cd` into the folder
 3. Run `npm install` to install dependencies
-4. Set up mongodb locally and export an environment variable `MONGODB` that defines its URL.
+4. Set up [Mongodb](https://www.mongodb.org/) locally and export an environment variable `MONGODB` that defines its URL.
 5. You'll also need a SMTP-server.
 You can set this up locally or wherever you want, then export the following environment variables: `EMAIL_HOST`, `EMAIL_PORT`, `EMAIL_USER` and `EMAIL_PASS`.
 6. Run `npm start` and you'll be up and running on port 3000, or an environment defined as `PORT`.